- Workforce management

-If issues continue then disciplinary action happens.
+If absenteeism continue then disciplinary action happens.
 Dismissal may prove appropriate for habitual offenders.

 6. Use robust absence management tools

-Spend less time in the paperwork and more time with the employee.
+Spend less time in the employee data and more time with the employee.
 After all, you're working with people trying to find a work/life balance, not robots.

-Absence management tools let managers and HR online solutions offer data-driven evaluations.
+Absence management tools let managers and online HR software offer data-driven evaluations.
 This provides a better feedback loop vs outlining or reprimanding off-the-cuff.